dwbelliston/imtag-serverless/BLOG.md

 Pretty simple API to develop, so lets get started building and talk about the tools that will help us on our way.

-- hand wave prereqs
+#### Hand wave (👋) some Setup

 We are going to move pass a few things that will need to be in place before you start with this.
 We are assuming you have an AWS environment and access to it, both through the web browser console and programmtic access set up with cli.

-# Developer Tool 1: Build locally
+## Developer Tool 1: Build locally

 A natural place to start building an api is with AWS Lambda web console.
 When you navigate to the console, there is a simple wizard you can use to create a function.
 This is great and works for simple functions, but you will soon find that it will quickly be less than adequate for working through building your api.
 You should choose a framework that will give you ability to run and test lambdas locally and then will aid you in packging those up and getting them to the cloud.
 Google (or Bing or AskJeeves) 'serverless frameworks' and you will see that there are many options.
 One that is provided by AWS is called AWS SAM.
 Lets use that for this tutorial.